From Tariffs to F-35: The India-US Strategic Rift

 Alternative Defence Options: Russia's Su-57 and Beyond

 With the F-35 deal off the table, India is exploring alternative fifth-generation fighter options.
-Russia, India's India's long-standing defence partner, has offered to produce its Sukhoi Su-57 stealth fighter locally with Indian-sourced components, potentially starting as early as 2025.
-This proposal aligns with India's focus on technology transfer and domestic manufacturing.
-Russia has historically been India's primary arms supplier, with its equipment forming the backbone of India's air, land, and naval forces.
-The Su-57, while less advanced than the F-35 in stealth capabilities, is a more familiar platform for India's military, offering logistical advantages and lower costs.
+Russia, India’s long-standing defence partner, has offered to produce its Sukhoi Su-57 stealth fighter locally with Indian-sourced components, potentially starting as early as 2025.
+This proposal aligns with India’s focus on technology transfer and domestic manufacturing.
+Russia has historically been India’s primary arms supplier, with its equipment forming the backbone of India’s air, land, and naval forces.
+The Su-57, while less advanced than the F-35 in stealth capabilities, is a more familiar platform for India’s military, offering logistical advantages and lower costs.

-However, a major defence deal with Russia could complicate India's relations with the U.S., particularly given Trump's criticism of India's Russian ties.
-India's continued purchase of Russian oil and weapons has already drawn U.S. scrutiny, and a SU-57 deal could trigger further penalties or sanctions.
+However, a major defence deal with Russia could complicate India’s relations with the U.S., particularly given Trump’s criticism of India’s Russian ties.
+India’s continued purchase of Russian oil and weapons has already drawn U.S. Scrutiny, and an SU-57 deal could trigger further penalties or sanctions.
 To mitigate this, India is balancing its options by engaging with other Western partners, such as France for Rafale jets and the U.K. for potential co-production agreements.

 Geopolitical and Economic Implications:

-India's rejection of the F-35 deal has broader implications for U.S.-India relations and the Indo-Pacific strategic landscape.
+India’s rejection of the F-35 deal has broader implications for U.S.-India relations and the Indo-Pacific strategic landscape.
 The tariff row has exposed vulnerabilities in the bilateral partnership, despite the personal rapport between Trump and Modi.
-India's refusal to purchase the F-35 signals a strategic pause in deepening defence alignment with the U.S., potentially weakening the Quad alliance's cohesion against China.
+India’s refusal to purchase the F-35 signals a strategic pause in deepening defence alignment with the UUS, potentially weakening the Quad alliance’s cohesion against China.

 The move is a part of a broader recalibration under the Trump administration’s “fair trade” agenda, with tariff levels now pegged to existing trade dynamics and perceived market access barriers.